gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The hole they had almost fallen into took up three quarters of the corridor.
 Its edges and corners were too crisp to be natural, and after a moment Maddy realized that they weren't in a tunnel.
-They were in a corridor whose floor was made of the same bricks as the walls and ceiling.
+They were in a corridor whose floor was made of the same blocks as the walls and ceiling.
-Half a dozen of those bricks had somehow fallen into the space below them, leaving just enough room on one side for them to get past the gap single file.
+Half a dozen of those blocks had somehow fallen into the space below them, leaving just enough room on one side for them to get past the gap single file.

 "Well?" the crackly voice said impatiently.